JerichoJones/Powershell/README.md

      - Maps host C: and E: drives as read-only.
      - Automatically installs VSCodium silently on sandbox startup.
   7. Launches the configured Windows Sandbox instance.
+- **Notes**: Requires PowerShell 5.1 or later and administrative privileges.
+Ensure Windows Sandbox is enabled in Windows Features.

 ## Author
 Jericho Jones